 We believe that good fiction doesn’t have to have an unhappy ending.
 We believe conflict can be resolved, characters can make good choices, and fiction that’s fun to read is just as important as fiction that reveals the dirty undersides of humanity.

 We want to create a space in the world of short fiction where hope can thrive.
 Where you can read a story and not worry about being subjected to some horrific image or soul-crushing moral, however artful it might be.
-Where happily-ever-afters are treated with the same reverence as literary fiction, and you don’t have to choose between quality literature and faith in humanity.
+Where happily-ever-afters are treated with the same reverence as dark literary fiction, and you don’t have to choose between quality literature and faith in humanity.

 What We’re Looking For